What is an Anti Hero? Definition — Plus 10 Examples!

 “Hero” — We all know how this infamous hero’s journey turns out.
 Bilbo joins the dwarves and, while he gets off to a bumpy start (he forgets his HANDKERCHIEF!), the arduous journey allows him to discover his inner courage.
 From taking down trolls to stealing precious stones from dragons, the hobbit leaves the story more self-assured than he entered it.

 In terms of morality, this hero is pretty good.
-They know right from wrong, but are typically very cynical and don’t feel that their actions can make much of a difference in the grand scheme of things.
-Otherwise known as a “reluctant hero,” they don’t feel any urgency to join the fight against the bad guy and are really more concerned with doing their own thing.
+They know right from wrong, but are typically very cynical and don’t feel that they can make a difference in the grand scheme of things.
+Otherwise known as a “reluctant hero,” they don’t feel any urgency to join the fight against the villain and are really more concerned with doing their own thing.

-The Knight in Sour Armour will eventually join the fight, but only when they feel they personally have something at stake in the outcome.
+The Knight in Sour Armor will eventually join the fight, but only when they feel they personally have something at stake in the outcome.

 EXAMPLE: Han Solo in A New Hope

 “Anti” — At the start of the Star Wars franchise, Han is a mercenary primarily motivated by personal wealth.
 He only agrees to help free the captive Princess Leia because Luke Skywalker promises him a huge reward.
 Thinking the Rebel Alliance is doomed, Han refuses to stay and help in the fight against the Death Star.